 Next week, the country’s longest running comics convention kicks off in San Diego.
-As in years past, the 47th annual Comic-Con is about more than comics; it's a celebration of pop-culture in dozens of different arenas.
-Including, of course, panels devoted to highlights, previews and reflections in the world of animation.
-So, with the show's full program now released, let's take a look at some of the most interesting and exciting animation-related events.
+With the show's full program now released, let's take a look at some of the most interesting and exciting animation-related events.

 Who among us hasn't heard the descriptor "Kafkaesque" before?
 And who among us, at one time or another, hasn't wondered exactly what that word means?
 Well, we needn't wonder any more as the term is analyzed and beautifully explained in our PICK OF THE WEEK: a clever new explainer video entitled "What Makes Something "Kafkaesque"?